 Color psychology is a real thing and can have a dramatic impact on the effectiveness of your sign.
 Read up on the various psychological elements that are associated with the colors you choose.

 Be careful about going overboard with color.
-As with other design elements, “less is more.”
+As with other Digital Signage Design elements, “less is more.”
 Try using a color wheel to avoid colors that clash and make good use of contrast between the color of your text and the background upon which it sits.

 One of the greatest features about LED digital signs is the ability to literally wipe the slate clean and start all over again.
 If you can run a/b tests, you should be doing so on a regular basis.